-Once the tape is playing, use the upper and lower knobs for volume, balance and fade just as you do for the radio.
-A lighted arrow shows which direction the tape is being played.
+Once the tape is playing, use the PWR-VOL-PROG-RCL knob, just as you do for radio.
+A lighted arrow will be displayed to show tape play direction.

-Cr02 - The Cr02 button lets you set the system for the type of cassette being used.
-If you are using chrome or metal tapes, push the Cr02 button in.
+CrO2: This button lets you set the system for the type of cassette being used.
+If you are using chrome or metal tapes, press the button in.